Affection (Lisa Stansfield album): Critical reception

+Commercial reception

-Commercial receptionAffection has sold over five million copies around the world.
+Affection has sold over five million copies around the world.
 It was certified three-times Platinum in the United Kingdom and Platinum and Gold in various countries, including Platinum in the United States for selling over one million copies.
 The album reached top ten around the globe, including number one in Austria and Italy.
 In the United Kingdom, it peaked at number two and in the United States, it reached number nine.
 Affection is Stansfield's most successful album.

 Awards

 During the 1990 Brit Awards, Stansfield was nominated for four Brit Awards: British Breakthrough, British Female Solo, British Single ("All Around the World") and Best Video ("All Around the World").
 She won the British Breakthrough Award and performed "All Around the World" at the ceremony.
 With "All Around the World" Stansfield also won two Ivor Novello Awards for Best Contemporary Song (1990) and Best International Song (1991).
 Stansfield also won a Billboard Music Award in category Best Newcomer in 1990.
 In 1991, she received an ASCAP Award in category Writer of the Most Performed Song ("All Around the World").
 Stansfield also received two Silver Clef Awards in 1990: Best New Artist Award and Innovation Award.
 Other trophies include two DMC Awards in 1990 for Best Album and Best Artist.
 In 1991, Stansfield was also awarded with World Music Award for Best British Artist.
 At the 1991 Grammy Awards she was nominated as Best New Artist and Best Female Pop Vocal Performance ("All Around the World") but lost to Mariah Carey in both cases.